rox-streuli/Functional-Blackjack-Game/README.md

 #### USING ONLY HINT 1 !!
 Difficulty Expert 🤯: Only use Hint 1 to complete the project.

-This is my variation from the original project. used ASCII art and created my own set of cards to call.
+This is my variation from the original project.
+I used ASCII art and created my cards to call from The Bej's cards (TM) v.1.0.
+(See copyright)
 ![image](https://github.com/rox-streuli/Functional-Blackjack-Game/assets/92250156/d517da79-27f8-485f-914f-ad97cdf3bc17)